-The Town of Beaumont has employed Bylaw Officers/ Special Constables/ Peace Officers since 1978 when it was a Village of approximately 300 residents.
-The Town has since grown to 17,000 residents, currently employing three full-time Community Peace Officers.
-The Peace Officers are housed out of the Beaumont RCMP Detachment, which opened in October 2008 and share support staff with the RCMP.
-The staff compliment consists of two Peace Officers, working rotating shifts, primarily from 0600 - 0000, Monday through Saturday year round depending on time of year.
+The City of Beaumont has employed Bylaw Officers/ Special Constables/ Peace Officers since 1978 when it was a Village of approximately 300 residents.
+As of 2019, the City has since grown to over 19,000 residents, currently employing four full-time Community Peace Officers (Two CPO 1 / One CPO 2 / One School Resource Officer) The Peace Officers are housed out of the Beaumont RCMP Detachment, which opened in October 2008 and share support staff with the RCMP.
+The staff compliment consists of two Peace Officers, working rotating shifts, primarily from 0800 - 2100, Monday through Saturday year round depending on time of year.
 These Officers are directly supervised by a third Peace Officer (the Municipal Enforcement Supervisor).
 The Municipal Enforcement Supervisor also works a rotational shift schedule and reviews/ approves all files.
-The Town of Beaumont Community and Protective Services General Manager oversees the department and is the Peace Officer Program contact person as per the Alberta Solicitor General's guidelines.
-It is estimated that 40% of daily duties are dedicated to traffic safety, enforcement and driver education within the Town of Beaumont.
-Other duties of the Peace Officers include local bylaw enforcement & compliance, animal control and assisting the RCMP, Fire Department and other Town departments within the scope of a Peace Officer's duties.
+The School Resource Officer can act as an operational member when school is not in session.
+The City of Beaumont Director of Protective Services oversees the department and is the Peace Officer Program contact person as per the Alberta Solicitor General's guidelines.
+It is estimated that 30% of daily duties are dedicated to traffic safety, enforcement and driver education within the City of Beaumont.
+Other duties of the Peace Officers include local bylaw enforcement & compliance, animal control and assisting the RCMP, Fire Department and other City departments within the scope of a Peace Officer's duties.